MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/hostfont-registry-entries.md

 <td><p>HostFontExceptFonts</p></td>
 <td><p>REG_BINARY</p>
 <p>Can contain multiple, NULL-terminated ASCII strings containing the PostScript font names.
 The final string is terminated by an extra null character.</p></td>
-<td><p>Fonts that the Pscript5 driver does not &quot;see&quot; as available and identical to those fonts in the %hostfont%-ready PostScript interpreter.
+<td><p>Fonts that the Pscript5 driver does not "see" as available and identical to those fonts in the %hostfont%-ready PostScript interpreter.
 The Pscript5 driver downloads only these fonts.</p></td>
 </tr>
 <tr class="odd">
 <td><p>HostFontHasMostFonts</p></td>